Eddie Garcia (American football): Early life and college career

-Pro career
+Professional career

 Garcia was selected by the Green Bay Packers in the 10th round (264th overall) of the 1982 NFL draft.
 He described being selected by the Packers as a "total shock", due to the team already having future Pro Football Hall of Famer Jan Stenerud at the position.
 Packers special teams coach Dick Rehbein explained the team drafted him due to his abilities as a kickoff specialist and described him as a "steal" in the 10th round.
 He impressed in preseason, making a 50-yard field goal in an exhibition game against the Los Angeles Raiders.
 Garcia initially made the team's final roster along with Stenerud, but he suffered a groin injury and was placed on injured reserve on September 15, ending his season without having appeared in a game.

 The next season, Garcia battled the 40-year-old Stenerud for the Packers' kicking job.
 Garcia made a 55-yard field goal in preseason, setting the then-record for longest kick at Lambeau Field, and the Packers decided to keep both kickers.
 In the fifth game of the season, he replaced Stenerud for kickoffs, while Stenerud remained the kicker for field goals and extra points.
 Garcia ended up playing in 12 games during the 1983 season, solely being used on kickoffs.

 Prior to the 1984 season, Stenerud was traded by the Packers to the Minnesota Vikings, putting Garcia in a position to be the team's next kicker.
 In the first game of the 1984 season, he made one of two field goals and all three extra points.
 However, he struggled in subsequent games, missing his only field goal attempt in week 3 and missing both a field goal and an extra point in week 4.
 He then made two of three field goals against the Tampa Bay Buccaneers, including a career long 51-yarder, as well as all three extra point attempts.
 After missing both field goal attempts in a 17–14 loss to the Denver Broncos in week 7, he was placed on injured reserve and replaced by Al Del Greco.
 Garcia was released on November 13, concluding the 1984 season having made only three of nine field goal attempts, as well as 14 of 15 extra point attempts, in seven games played.

 Garcia signed with the Miami Dolphins on March 20, 1985, but was released prior to the regular season, on August 26, 1985, in favor of rookie draftee Fuad Reveiz.
 Garcia was also briefly a member of the Tampa Bay Buccaneers before being released in August 1986.